finbarrocallaghan/blog-posts/14/3/a_better_AUTO-07P.md

 anyway, long story short, I (with lots of help) found (at least for me) a really nice workflow..

-one of my biggest gripes with AUTO is that I end up with a 101 files lying scattered around the place, all the c.whatever files with the parameters specifying what type of continuation I'm going to be doing etc etc.. this is a nightmare to manage, and also, when you're jumping around between lots of files you (or at least I) tend to lose my train of thought, and get distracted..
+one of my biggest gripes with AUTO is that I end up with a hundred and one files lying scattered around the place, all the c.whatever files with the parameters specifying what type of continuation I'm going to be doing etc etc.. this is a nightmare to manage, and also, when you're jumping around between lots of files you (or at least I) tend to lose my train of thought, and get distracted..